dasarpai/old.dasarpai.github.io/_dsblog/2023-02-01-Cost-Functions-and-Optimizers-in-Machine-Learning.md

 - Focal Loss: used for object detection in computer vision, adds a term that modulates the cross-entropy loss based on the prediction confidence.
 - Categorical Cross-Entropy Loss: another variation of cross-entropy loss for multi-class classification problems.

+### Cost Function for Clustering
-### If the goal is Clustering, we want to group samples/records/examples, then we can use use these cost/loss functions.
+If the goal is Clustering, we want to group samples/records/examples, then we can use use these cost/loss functions.
 - Sum of Squared Errors (SSE): measures the sum of squared differences between each data point and its nearest cluster center.
 - Within-Cluster Sum of Squared Errors (WCSS): similar to SSE, but measures the sum of squared differences between each data point and its nearest cluster center, averaged across all clusters.
 - Davies-Bouldin Index: measures the similarity between each pair of clusters, based on the distance between their cluster centers and the size of their cluster.
 - Silhouette Score: measures the similarity between each data point and its own cluster compared to other clusters.
 - Calinski-Harabasz Index: measures the ratio of between-cluster variance to within-cluster variance, based on the sum of squared differences from the cluster centers.

+### Cost Function for Sementic Segmenration
-### If the goal is Semantic Segmentation (a type of image analysis task in computer vision where the goal is to classify each pixel in an image into a predefined category or class.), then we can use use these cost/loss functions.
+If the goal is Semantic Segmentation (a type of image analysis task in computer vision where the goal is to classify each pixel in an image into a predefined category or class.), then we can use use these cost/loss functions.
 - Cross-Entropy Loss: measures the difference between the predicted class probabilities and the actual class label.
 - Dice Loss: measures the overlap between the predicted and ground-truth segmentation masks.
 - Intersection over Union (IoU) Loss: similar to Dice loss, measures the overlap between the predicted and ground-truth segmentation masks, but normalizes the overlap based on the size of the masks.